OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 > [!VIDEO https://www.youtube.com/embed/vPEqbb7t6-Y?start=154]

 > [!NOTE]
-> The code shown in this video uses an [older, async API model](../../develop/excel-async-model.md).
+> The code shown in this video uses an older API model (the [Office Scripts Async APIs](../../develop/excel-async-model.md)).
 The sample presented on this page has been updated, but the code looks a little different from the recording.
 The changes don't affect the behavior of the script or the other content in the presenter's demo.

 ## Setup instructions